PrisonDB/bop-scanner/README.md

 1. Turn into a full API client utility, or create one that this depends on
 2. Command Line tool?
 Or just use gulp
 3. Unit tests
+4. Use async.waterfall to build an array of response objects to upsert all at once, thus handle errors better than a foreach loop.
+Otherwise use a while loop that handles exceptions better.

 ## License
 Copyright (c) 2014 PrisonDB.
 Licensed under the MIT license.